khakhalin/carsharing101/02_relocations.md

 > [NOTE!]
 > Relocations make the distribution of cars closer to our desired destribution, as higher-demand locations on average get more cars.

+🔥🔥 Simplify the narrative below.
+Basically go like:
+1. A reminder of how no-relocations system looked like (n cars, CM1, CM2) ✅
+2. Let's see if relocations even work.
+Let's start doing them sometimes and see how the distribution of KPIs over different stations change✅
+3. Let's start with average fleet.
+Remember how it was for "natural behavior"?
+All stations got the same number of cars.
+What now?
+Look, we typically get from slow ones and move to hot ones.
+So it changes.
+Becomes more to our liking.
+Sweet!
+4. How CM1 changes?
+Not easy to discern.
+We would hope that the values are a bit higher now, but hard to see by eye.
+5. But hey look at CM2.
+Previously CM1 was growing, costs were flat, so CM2 was growing, and only the hottest one was profitable, while the slowest one was an absolute disaster.
+Now CM1 is still growing, but the costs are growing too (coz more fleet in hot spots now), so CM2 is kinda flat!
+All of them are unprofitable now (coz the city sucks: 15 cars out of 20 are always idle), but we get the main message, right?
+And look, while it's still unprofitable, it's less unprofitable than before (numberz)
+6. NOTE: Relos flatten CM2 across your area, which leads to higher CM2 overall
+7. Now let's cook a more realistic city (list assumptions)
+8. Same pic
+9. Only then DFR

 Unfortunately to this particualr model city, relocations did not make it profitable, as for this level of demand, we had too many cars in the system.
 While the CM1 revenue steadily increased with demand at a station (Figure 2.3.2 below, left panel), all stations were CM2-unprofitable on average (right panel).
 Here, as before, we assumed 5 €/trip in CM1, and 20 €/day as the car cost.

 ![Stations model with unprofitable relocations](figures/02relos_03stations_02financials.svg)